apache/cordova-docs/www/docs/en/dev/guide/platforms/android/index.md

 Please note that the versions listed here are for Cordova's Android package, [cordova-android](https://github.com/apache/cordova-android), and not for the Cordova CLI.
-To determine what version of Cordova's Android package is installed in your Cordova project, run the command `cordova platform ls` in the directory that holds your project.
+To determine what version of Cordova's Android package is installed in your Cordova project, run the command `npx cordova platform ls` in the directory that holds your project.

 As a general rule, Android versions become unsupported by Cordova as